 Caffeine and Bitter Orange can be a lethal combination in that it raises the blood pressure and heartbeat.

 This weight loss supplement has been compared to the drug Ephedra.

 Ephedra and Bitter Orange or synephrine have been banned by the proper authorities in the NCAA (National Collegiate Athletic Association) and The U.S. Food and Drug Administration as not being safe to use.

-It is of the utmost importance that anyone wishing to use Bitter Orange discuss in detail the harmful side effects with their health care provider before making a final decision or if you do not have a doctor, ask your pharmacist.
+It is of the utmost importance that anyone wishing to use Bitter Orange discusses in detail the harmful side effects with their health care provider before making a final decision or if you do not have a doctor, ask your pharmacist.

 Research reveals that taking this specific herbal supplement is not likely worth having the side effects.
 Whatever the individual goal is, the overall opinion of Bitter Orange is to move on.